vippsas/vipps-recurring-api/vipps-recurring-api-quick-start.md

 #### Get a list of agreements

-1. Send `Fetch Agreements` to get a list of agreements by using the [`GET:/agreements`][list-agreements-endpoint] endpoint.
+1. Send `List Agreements` to get a list of agreements by using the [`GET:/agreements`][list-agreements-endpoint] endpoint.

    This includes a query `status=ACTIVE`, so it filters out other